tstahlhut/inception/README.md

 # Inception

-A 42 project in which you use Docker and Docker-compose to host a Wordpress Website with Nginx, MariaDB and PHP.
+A 42 project in which I use Docker and Docker Compose to host a WordPress website with Nginx, MariaDB, and PHP.

+Inception is a **multi-container Docker application** - or in short, a **containerized web application**.
+It combines three main services:

+- **Nginx**: acts as the web server and reverse proxy.
+- **WordPress**: the CMS application.
+- **MariaDB**: the relational database for WordPress.

+Each service runs in its own container and is managed with Docker Compose, providing a modular and portable infrastructure.

+From the subject:

-"This project aims to broaden your knowledge of system administration by using Docker.
-You will virtualize several Docker images, creating them in your new personal virtual machine." (from the subject)
+*"This project aims to broaden your knowledge of system administration by using Docker.
+You will virtualize several Docker images, creating them in your new personal virtual machine."*

-## VirtualBox
+## Usage

-### Transfer Virtual Machine from one host machine to another

-1. Export the VM:

-	- Open VirtualBox on the source host.
-	- Select the VM you want to transfer.
-    - Go to File > Export Appliance.
-    - Follow the prompts to create an OVA file (Open Virtual Appliance).
-This file packages the VM and its settings into a portable format.

-2. Transfer the OVA File:

-    Copy the OVA file to the target host machine.
-You can use a USB drive, network transfer, or cloud storage for this.

-3. Import the VM on the Target Machine:

-   - Open VirtualBox on the target host.
-   - Go to File > Import Appliance.
-   - Select the OVA file and follow the prompts to import it.

-Start the VM:

-    After importing, the VM should appear in your VirtualBox list.
-You can start it normally.
+#### 1. Install Docker and Docker Compose

+For this project to work, you have to have docker and docker compose installed.
+In the Makefile you will find an install rule which should work on Ubuntu:

+	make install

+Otherwise, please refer to the official [Docker Compose installation guide](https://docs.docker.com/compose/install/).

+#### 2. Clone Repository

+Clone this repository and navigate into the project directory:

+	git clone git@github.com:tstahlhut/inception.git inception
+	cd inception

+#### 3. Add Secrets Folder

+As a database is set up, you need to provide credentials.
+Create a secrets/ directory and three required files:

+	cd inception
+	mkdir secrets
+	cd secrets
+	touch credentials.txt db_password.txt db_root_password.txt

+- credentials.txt: Contains the admin username (one line).

+- db_password.txt: Contains the WordPress database user password.

+- db_root_password.txt: Contains the MariaDB root password.

+Each file should contain only the respective secret on a single line.

+#### 4. Add Domain to Hosts

+The application will run on https://tstahlhu.42.fr.
+To access it locally, add the domain to your system's hosts file:

+	sudo nano /etc/hosts

+Add this line at the top:

+	127.0.0.1	tstahlhu.42.fr

+Save the changes and exit.

+You can change the domain name in both nginx.conf and .env if you prefer another domain.

+#### 5. Start application

+To build and run the project:

+	make

+to start the application.
+It will take some time as the containers are being build and set up.
+Ensure you are connected to the internet as the different services need to install the required packages.

+If you run into any problems, feel free to contact me.

 ## Docker Containers